-Authority: IC 13-14-8; IC 13-17 Affected: IC 13-15; IC 13-16-2-1 Sec.
+Authority: IC 13-14-8; IC 13-17 Affected: IC 13-15; IC 13-16-2-1

+Sec.
 18. (a) A FESOP general permit may be issued subject to the following conditions:

-(1) A FESOP general permit shall:

-(A) comply with all requirements applicable to FESOPs under this rule; and

-(B) identify criteria by which sources may qualify for the FESOP general permit.

-(2) A FESOP general permit shall include operating conditions that shall apply to any source operating under the FESOP general permit.

-(3) The commissioner may, after complying with the notice and opportunity for public participation provided under section 13 of this rule, issue a FESOP general permit covering numerous similar sources.
-In providing an opportunity for public comment, the commissioner shall publish notice as follows:
+- (1) A FESOP general permit must: - (A) comply with all requirements applicable to FESOPs under this rule; and - (B) identify criteria by which sources may qualify for the FESOP general permit. - (2) A FESOP general permit must include operating conditions that apply to any source operating under the FESOP general permit. - (3) The commissioner may, after complying with the notice and opportunity for public participation provided under section 13 of this rule, issue a FESOP general permit covering numerous similar sources.
+In providing an opportunity for public comment, the commissioner shall publish notice as follows: - (A) On the department website. - (B) In the Indiana Register. - (4) A FESOP general permit must be provided for public review through electronic access on the department website for the duration of the public comment period.

-(A) In newspapers of general circulation in those areas of the state in which sources that would qualify for coverage under the permit are believed to be located.

-(B) In the Indiana Register.

-(b) For individual sources that wish to obtain FESOP general permit coverage, an applicant shall do the following:

-(1) Apply to the department for coverage by the FESOP general permit under the terms of the FESOP general permit or apply for a FESOP consistent with section 3 of this rule.
-The department may provide, in the FESOP general permit, for applications that deviate from the requirements of section 3 of this rule, provided that the applications include all information necessary to determine qualification for, and assure compliance with, the FESOP general permit.

-(2) Request authorization to operate under a FESOP general permit and meet the conditions and terms of the FESOP general permit.
-The notice provisions of section 13 of this rule are not applicable to a grant by the commissioner of a source's request for authorization to operate under a FESOP general permit.

-(3) Upon billing, submit an application fee in accordance with 326 IAC 2-1.1-7(f)(1).
+- (b) For individual sources that wish to obtain FESOP general permit coverage, an applicant must do the following: - (1) Apply to the department for coverage by the FESOP general permit under the terms of the FESOP general permit or apply for a FESOP consistent with section 3 of this rule.
+The department may provide, in the FESOP general permit, for applications that deviate from the requirements of section 3 of this rule, provided that the applications include all information necessary to determine qualification for, and ensure compliance with, the FESOP general permit. - (2) Request authorization to operate under a FESOP general permit and meet the conditions and terms of the FESOP general permit.
+The notice provisions of section 13 of this rule are not applicable to a grant by the commissioner of a source's request for authorization to operate under a FESOP general permit. - (3) Upon billing, submit an application fee in accordance with 326 IAC 2-1.1-7(f)(1).
 A source operating under a FESOP general permit issued under this section shall pay an annual operating fee in accordance with 326 IAC 2-1.1-7(f)(2).
-If an annual fee is being paid under a payment schedule established under IC 13-16-2-1, the fee shall be paid according to that schedule.
-Establishment of a fee payment schedule must be consistent with the provisions of IC 13-16-2-1, including the determination that:

-(A) a single payment of the entire fee is an undue hardship on the person; and

-(B) the department is not required to assess installments separately.

-(c) A source that requests and is granted authority to operate under a FESOP general permit shall be subject to enforcement action for operation without a permit if the source is later determined not to qualify for the conditions and terms of the FESOP general permit.

-(d) General permits may be issued for modifications of existing sources.
-(Air Pollution Control Division; 326 IAC 2-8-18; filed Apr 22, 1997, 2:00 p.m.: 20 IR 2363; errata filed Jul 23, 2007, 4:19 p.m.: 20070815-IR-326070466ACA; filed Sep 28, 2011, 10:56 a.m.: 20111026-IR-326070286FRA)
+If an annual fee is being paid under a payment schedule established under IC 13-16-2-1, the fee must be paid according to that schedule.
+Establishment of a fee payment schedule must be consistent with the provisions of IC 13-16-2-1, including the determination that: - (A) a single payment of the entire fee is an undue hardship on the person; and - (B) the department is not required to assess installments separately. - (c) A source that requests and is granted authority to operate under a FESOP general permit is subject to enforcement action for operation without a permit if the source is later determined not to qualify for the conditions and terms of the FESOP general permit. - (d) General permits may be issued for modifications of existing sources.
+(Air Pollution Control Division; 326 IAC 2-8-18; filed Apr 22, 1997, 2:00 p.m.: 20 IR 2363; errata filed Jul 23, 2007, 4:19 p.m.: 20070815-IR-326070466ACA; filed Sep 28, 2011, 10:56 a.m.: 20111026-IR-326070286FRA; filed Mar 18, 2019, 2:36 p.m.: 20190417-IR-326170395FRA)